Learning New Orleans Yatspeak and Slang

 Where y’at?

-As a Detroiter, I was familiar with this one, but in New Orleans, they say it less literally – not just asking “where are you” but also “how are you?”
+I was familiar with this expression as a Detroiter.
+In New Orleans, they say it less literally.
+They are not just asking “where are you” but also “how are you?”
 They might ask it while you’re standing right in front of them.
-I had a tour guide ask me “Where y’at” when she greeted me, so I looked for the street sign to tell her.
-This is also where the phrase “yatspeak” comes.
+A tour guide greeted me by asking, “Where y’at?”
+I looked for the street sign to tell her.
+This is also where the phrase “yatspeak” comes from.

 Who dat?